Plant and electrical equipment

 Out-of-service tags printed on UV-resistant vinyl are available by contacting Health & Safety.

 Note: it is not compulsory to use this particular design of out-of-service tag.
 You can use any design that complies with the specifications in the OHS procedure.

-Out-of-service tags should not be confused with Danger tags (above).
+Out-of-service tags should not be confused with Danger tags and lock-out devices.